marcpage/stock_correlation/README.md

 > python3 stock_correlation.py VTI BND SCHD MGC

-This will generate three files in the current directory, *log.html*, *std_log.html*, and *plot.html*.
+This will generate two files in the current directory, *log.html* and *plot.html*.
 The two *log.html* files show the progression.
 The *plot.html* file shows the final results.

 ## What it does